CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 This HAM radio packet configuration shown above is used to send a message to another user.
-The 'HAM CRC' is a value used to check if the message is changed since it was created, it is automatically calulated from the :ref:`encryption sofware <ENCR>`.
+The 'HAM CRC' is a value used to check if the message is changed since it was created, it is automatically calculated from the :ref:`encryption software <ENCR>`.
 The 'Command Type' must be 'u' because its a user command and 'Command' must be set to 's'.
 The 'Sender Call Sign' is the call sign of the user who is sending the message, the 'Recipient Call Sign' is the call sign of the user supposed to receive the message and the 'Message' part is the message to transmit.